 Writing down some of the random thoughts in the weeks and months preparing to migrate to Ireland.
 Some of the thoughts were written after arriving in Ireland.

-Letting Go.
 When I tell people that I am leaving for a new country, people comment that I am giving a lot up in Malaysia to be there.
-I have good support for my career and also move up the red crescent chain of command.
-I have friends and family.
+I have good support for my career and also move up the Red Crescent chain of command.
+Built up a lot of friendship and close to family in Malaysia.
 I also think if I want to work towards my goal for the next 20 years, I need to give a lot up.
 If I keep holding on to what I have, I cannot change.
 All career advice will tell you that if you want to change fields, you need to take something less and start all over.
 Same thing here.

 There is lip service to diversity and there is actually practicing it.
 Only reason you have food restrictions here is because of allergies, not religious.
 Despite being in a different country, our minds are accustomed to “think” about the needs of other religion.
 Example, we feel strange for cooking pork using the crockery and utensils in the temporary apartment.
 This is because we always wonder if the next person using it will be muslim and we contaminate it.
 This is definitely a sensitive thing do to back in Malaysia.
 Here, it’s not much about making sure the food is Halal, rather that the food is safe, fresh and high quality.